Pranav452/Pranav452/README.md

 I’m a Computer Engineering graduate with hands-on experience in front-end development, AI-driven applications, and scalable web systems.
 Over the last few years, I’ve worked on diverse projects ranging from AI-powered productivity tools to full-stack web platforms, gaining strong skills in building practical and production-ready applications.

-Beyond tech, I’m deeply passionate about aviation and aspire to become a fighter pilot in the Indian Air Force, combining my love for technology with discipline and ambition.
+Beyond tech, I’m deeply passionate about aviation and aspire to become one, combining my love for technology with discipline and ambition.

 Currently, I’m:
 	•	🚀 Building AI-integrated tools and collaborative platforms.